LukeNK/ATC/README.md

 For departures, the ATC need to instruct the plane to reach a waypoint to exit the airspace.
 For arrivals, the planes will need to intercept the runway's glideslopes.

 ## Technical
+Put index.html at root so we can use Github page as a quick way to server static client.

 Both roles will essentially share the same client but with a different permission.

 There should be a way to convert between feet and pixel; or a pixel is a feet, then scale the canvas appropriately.